-If the proposed work doesn’t contravene zoning bylaws then the application for the permit may be started by attaching all of the drawings for the work to be done and paying the required fee for the permit.
-Usually, the people at the front desk of the building department will be very helpful with the process and walk you through the steps.
+If the proposed work is compliant with zoning then the application for the permit may be started by including all forms complete with technical drawings and paying the required application fee.
+Usually, the people at the front desk of the building department (with Covid-19 protocols in place this will be via a phone call) will be helpful with the process by walking you through the steps.
+If you find it too intimidating, or time consuming, rely on your authorized agent.
 Don’t feel embarrassed by not knowing what to do, the staff makes the experience friendly and smooth as possible.
 The key to a successful application is to have a complete set of drawings with specifications submitted with the application.

 Professional Engineers who are certified for designing structures and are licensed by the PEO.